wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     *   (b) provide a reasonable opportunity for electors at the meeting to ask questions about, and to discuss or comment on, those operations.

-    Section 207A: inserted, on 6 April 2004, by [section 6][525] of the Sale of Liquor Amendment Act 2004 (2004 No 21).
+    Section 207A: inserted, on 6 April 2004, by [section 6][548] of the Sale of Liquor Amendment Act 2004 (2004 No 21).

 ##### 208 Power to compromise with creditors

-*   A licensing trust has the power to enter into any compromise or arrangement with its creditors as if it were a company incorporated under the [Companies Act 1993][376], and the provisions of that Act shall apply, with any necessary modifications, to any such compromise or arrangement.
+*   A licensing trust has the power to enter into any compromise or arrangement with its creditors as if it were a company incorporated under the [Companies Act 1993][375], and the provisions of that Act shall apply, with any necessary modifications, to any such compromise or arrangement.

-    Section 208: replaced, on 1 July 1994, by [section 2][526] of the Sale of Liquor Amendment Act 1993 (1993 No 119).
+    Section 208: substituted, on 1 July 1994, by [section 2][549] of the Sale of Liquor Amendment Act 1993 (1993 No 119).

 #### Variation, amalgamation, and winding up